uphold-forks/flare/README.md

 ## Connect a Node to the Coston Testnet

-To run your own Flare node and peer it with the Coston testnet launch the following command after stopping all other instances of the Flare node on your machine:
+To run your own Flare node and peer it with the Coston testnet launch the following commands after stopping all other instances of the Flare node on your machine:

 ```
+git checkout d00ed147e4bca7b2e3054d98c534f0a47bcd606f
 ./coston.sh
 ```